Mechanism design for aggregating energy consumption and quality of service in speed scaling scheduling: Marginal cost sharing

 \begin{lemma} Given the second player's choice $d_2$, the penalty of the first player as a~function of his choice $d_1$ is given by $h(d_1,d_2)$ and the best response for player 1 is

 for some $\delta' \in (1,\delta)$. \end{lemma}

 \begin{proof} Again player 1 best response is analyzed through a case analysis, similar to the previous one.
-Figure \ref{fig:convergence1} illustrate the best response for player $1$ when he chooses $d_2=(\alpha-1)^{1/\alpha}(1+2^{-1/\alpha}\delta)$ for some $\delta>1$.
+Figure \ref{fig:convergence1} illustrates the best response for player $1$ when player $2$ chose $d_2=(\alpha-1)^{1/\alpha}(1+2^{-1/\alpha}\delta)$ for some $\delta>1$.
 As in the previous proof, for convenience we omit parameter $d_2$ in each function $h_i$.

 \begin{description} \item[Range of $h_1$:] The first derivative of $h_1$ in $d_1$ is

 And the second derivative is

 which is positive, implying that the penalty is convex in $d_1$.